NIH-NCPI/NCPI-Whistler-Tutorial/docs/whistling.md

 ```study.yaml
 whistle_src: _entry.wstl
 ```
 That is how we specify which file will be passed to whistle to begin running things.
-So, we now need to create this file and provide that function:
+So, we now need to create this file and provide that function call:
 ```_entry.wstl
 $this: Transform_Dataset($root);
 ```